Curriculum Vitae (pdf)

 B.A.
 Psychology, California State University, San Bernardino, 1999

-AboutUpon joining the Research Institute for Studies in Education in 2016, my role as a research scientist involves providing analytic direction and support for multiple ongoing research and evaluation projects in RISE.
-In addition, I provide methodological and statistical assistance to School of Education personnel with ongoing projects, new project development, and post-award quantitative analytic needs.
+As a Research Scientist in RISE, I serve as the quantitative lead providing methodolgical and analytic direction and support for multiple ongoing research and evaluation projects.
+My work focuses on experimental and quasi-experimental design, measurement and assessment of quantitative outcomes, data source identification, data integration and database construction, and statistical analysis.
+In addition, I provide methodological and statistical consultation to School of Education faculty, staff, and graduate students with ongoing projects, new project development, and post-award quantitative analytic needs.
 Areas of quantitative expertise include psychometrics, research design, power analysis, longitudinal and structural modeling, and methods for dealing with missing data.

 Recent Publications (past two years)